-Mr. Lim continues to do freelance design while (un)successfully balancing a home life that consists of his talented set/costume designer wife, three very patient cats (and an additional one that refuses to come inside), one friendly bunny, and his extremely well adjusted six year old son.
+Mr. Lim continues to do freelance design while (un)successfully balancing a home life that consists of his talented set/costume designer wife, five very patient cats, two friendly bunnies, and his extremely well adjusted seven year old son.
 He is well into his fourth year teaching at SUNY Fredonia as the Assistant Professor of Scenic Design with the Department of Theatre and Dance.
 He is a proud Member of United Scenic Artist local 829 and USITT.
 He is originally from the Philippines.